clint-qurrent/asus-g15-GA503-2022-Ubuntu-setup/README.md

 in the /etc/initramfs-tools/conf.d/resume  file the RESUME must be caps or it will not work! pm-hibernate works now but wifi can be sketch after resume... to make the hibernate menu work systemd needs to get fixed but dunno what it is.
-Shortcut is to tell it to use pm-hibernate: https://askubuntu.com/questions/974788/how-to-make-linux-prefer-sudo-pm-hibernate-over-systemctl-hibernate-as-default
+Shortcut is might be to tell it to use pm-hibernate but this doesnt work as it... https://askubuntu.com/questions/974788/how-to-make-linux-prefer-sudo-pm-hibernate-over-systemctl-hibernate-as-default